chayakusi/SheNeeds/README.md

 ### CHANGELOG

 Added Home, Donate, and Request pages
+Added Login, Signup, Navbar

 ### Bugs/Changes to be made

 The map doesn't highlight the locations though the API is getting hit and sending the data successfully.
+Currently just storing email, password in firebase.
+Have to store all other details.